Marshall Claxton: Life

-Claxton's "General View of the Harbour and City of Sydney" is in the Royal collection in England, and there are two pictures by him in the Dickinson collection in the Art Gallery of New South Wales, Sydney.
-His portraits of Bishop William Broughton and Dean Cowper are at St. Paul's College, University of Sydney, and that of the Rev. Robert Forrest is exhibited at The King's School, Parramatta.
-His Godiva painting is in the Herbert Art Gallery and he also has work displayed at the Derby Art Gallery and the Victoria and Albert Museum.
+Paintings by Claxton have been held in the Royal collection, Derby Art Gallery, and Herbert Art Gallery in England, as well as the Dickinson collection in the Art Gallery of New South Wales.
+His work has also been displayed in St. Paul's College, University of Sydney, and The King's School, Parramatta.
 He was also known for his depictions of Wesleyan and Methodist subjects, made popular as prints.